With Logo convex seascape survey colour

 Preparation

 This is a standalone lesson as part of the Virtual Ocean Pavilion at COP30 Amazonia.
 No specific preparation is needed but teachers may wish to view some of the resources from the Convex Seascape Survey.
+The Student Sheet Ocean and climate impacts should be downloaded to support section 4 of the lesson.

 If you have never joined a live lesson before, visit the support centre, where you can find a range of technical and educational information.